genepi/nf-gwas/docs/configuration.md

 ## Configuration

 To run GWAS-Regenie, the Nextflow config file must be prepared.
-This file includes (a) [pipeline parameters](#setting-parameters) and (b) the [cpus/memory directives](#setting-memory-and-cpu-directives).
+This file includes (a) [pipeline parameters](#setting-parameters) and (b) [cpus/memory directives](#setting-memory-and-cpu-directives).
 If you are new to Nextflow, please read about Nextflow configuration files [here](https://www.nextflow.io/docs/latest/config.html) or check out our [Beginners Guide](gwas-regenie-101/beginners-guide).

 ### Setting Parameters